maupilia/SRT/sphinx/_build/html/_sources/SpectralLine/K-band/SARDARA/start-obs.rst.txt

     ``> derotatorGetPosition``

 #.
-Put the antenna at 45 deg of elevation before to check that the signal is in the linear range of the backend:
+Put the antenna at 45 deg of elevation before checking that the signal is in the linear range of the backend:

     ``> goTo=*,45d`` |logo| :numref:`srt_mount`

 #.
+Check that the getTpi command is working correctly before proceeding:

+     ``> getTpi``

+     If getTpi=0,0 then there is a problem, you need to ask for help.
+     If getTpi=(a few millions) then proceed.

-Attenuate the signal based on the rms range [30;33] and check the value on the interface.
+#.
+Attenuate the signal based on the rms range [20;22] and check the value on the interface.

     ``> getRms``